Control panel showing hygrostat settings

 In hygrometer is a pure measuring instruments which shows how humid the air is, for example in per cent relative humidity (% RH).
 It is used to monitor the climate, but does not affect anything itself.

 A hygrostat, on the other hand, is a steering component.
-It also measures humidity, but uses the measurement to control other equipment - like a dehumidifier, fan or ventilation unit.
+It receives readings from a humidity sensor and uses them to control other equipment - for example, a dehumidifier, a fan or a ventilation unit.
 When the humidity exceeds the set value, it activates connected equipment, and when the level drops, it switches off.

 In short: the hygrometer displays the value, while the hygrostat acts on it.

-More advanced hygrostats take into account more than just humidity.
-Our EvoDry RCF dehumidifiers, for example EvoDry RCF 20 G1, uses governance based on air humidity and temperature, which allows it to work in a more demand-driven and energy-efficient way.
+More advanced hygrostats take into account more factors than just relative humidity.
+Our EvoDry RCF dehumidifiers, for example EvoDry RCF 12 G1 or EvoDry RCF 20 G1, uses governance based on both air humidity and temperature.
+This allows the dehumidifier to work more demand-driven and energy efficient.

 Benefits of Mould Index Control